solliancenet/microsoft-redis-cache-migration/02_PreMigration/01_Assessment.md

 ### Cloud Providers

-Migrating instances from cloud services providers, such as Amazon Web Services (AWS), may require extra networking configuration steps to access the cloud-hosted Redis instances.
-Migration tools, like Azure instance Migration Service (DMS), require access from outside IP ranges and may be blocked.
+Migrating instances from cloud services providers, such as Google Cloud (GCP) and Amazon Web Services (AWS), may require extra networking configuration steps to access the cloud-hosted Redis instances or they may prevent Redis migration commands.
+Any first party or third party migration tools will require access from outside IP ranges and may be blocked by default.

 ### On-premises